fawda123/sgdepth_manu/README.md

 `buff_ex_dat.RData` Shapefile data for buff_ex figure as list, includes five shapefiles

-`cb_sats.RData` Two element list including raster image of all averaged clarity data and data frame of each year of clarity data from satellite images for Choctawhatchee Bay 2003-2007, processed in sg_depth.RProj
+`choc_sats_crc.RData` Two element list including raster image of all averaged kd data from 2003 - 2007 and data frame of each year of kd from satellite images for Choctawhatchee Bay, processed in sg_depth.RProj.
+Values are corrected based on empirical model relating in situ and satellit estimates for kd in 2010.

+`choc_sats_unc.RData` Data frame of kd values for Choctawhatchee Bay including all years 2003-2010, lat/lon.
+Values are satellite estimates that are uncorrected, processed in sg_depth.RProj

 `choc_seg.RData` WBIDs for Choctawhatchee Bay that included seagrass depht points as polygon shapefile.